YosephKS/truffle-opensea-nft/README.md

-# Truffle NFT Chainlink
+# Truffle OpenSea NFT

-Generate NFTs with Moralis, IPFS, and Chainlink to be listed in OpenSea
+Generate NFTs with Moralis, Openzeppelin, and Chainlink to be listed in OpenSea

 ---